jphmrst/PLC/src/plc/vfp/Lists.lagda.md

 `1`, `2`, up to `n - 1`, where `n` is the length of the list being reversed, append takes time linear in the length of the first list, and the sum of the numbers up to `n - 1` is `n * (n - 1) / 2`.
-(We will validate that last fact in an exercise later in this chapter.)
+(We will validate that last fact in an exercise later in this section.)

 #### Exercise `reverse-++-distrib` (recommended)